everestso/everestso/README.md

   - The agency retreats into institutional silence.

 **Instability only countered by high value targets**: Cutting edge technological and political issues.
+**I.e., Artificial Intelligence & China**: Maintain a balance of power quietly/secretly through under-the-table channels, and coordinate politcal moves from the context of shared advanced technology.

 ---